 - Migrate from WordPress or another CMS to Drupal

-Our extensive migration guide covers everything you need to know to get started writing, executing, and debugging Drupal migrations.
+Our extensive migration course covers everything you need to know to get started writing, executing, and debugging Drupal migrations.

 We recommend the following starting points:

 Migrate API guide (Drupal.org), and Migration API documentation (api.drupal.org)

 - Drupal.org contains documentation about concepts, while api.drupal.org contains implementation details.
 Use this to locate documentation about the code that makes up the Migrate API, as well as examples of how to configure and use common destination and process plugins.

 - The Migrate Plus module contains some essential additional tools for working with migrations, many of which will likely be included in core in future versions.
 It also contains two carefully documented sub-modules that provide examples of implementing migrations in code.
 Use this for the additional enhancements and if you like to learn by reading through example code.

 - Presentation covering the concepts and terminology of the migrate system followed by some examples including populating address, date, image, and file fields.
 Watch this presentation to get an overview of concepts used by the system, and get some insight into how two developers have used the migrate API on various real-world projects.